dgarung/ATSUI/README.md

 All files must be extracted in the 'inputs' folder.

 'src' folder:
-Contains all matlab functions both newly developed and taken or modified from existing open source programs
+Contains all matlab functions both newly developed and taken or modified from existing open source programs.